suheip2002/fauxica/README.md

-# fauxica A simple responsive webpage build for practicing CSS and transitions.
+# fauxica A simple responsive webpagecthat i  built for practicing CSS and transitions.